flexycode/CCOBJPGL-JAVA/README.md

-# CCOBJPGL - Object-Oriented Programming
+# CCOBJPGL - Object-Oriented Programming in Java

 ## Overview

-This repository contains code and resources related to the "OBJECT-ORIENTED PROGRAMMING" course.
+This repository contains code and resources related to the "OBJECT-ORIENTED PROGRAMMING" course in Java.
 The code is identified by the tag "CCOBJPGL."

 ## Table of Contents